 We provide integrated cloud-based services including but not limited to cloud computing, storage and delivery.
 The nature of our performance obligation is a single obligation to stand ready to provide an unspecified quantity of integrated cloud-based services each day throughout the contract period.
-We use monthly utilization records, an output measure, to recognize revenue over time as it most faithfully depicts the simultaneous consumption and delivery of services.
-At the end of each month, the transaction consideration is fixed based on utilization records and no variable consideration exists.
+Revenue is recognized over time because the customer simultaneously receives and consumes the benefits as we perform over the fixed contract torm

 We provide comprehensive customized cloud-based solutions, which are typically completed within one to three months ("Solutions").
 The components within the Solutions are not distinct within the context of the contract because they are considered highly interdependent and the customer can only benefit from these components in conjunction with one another as a two-way dependency exists.
 We also provide post-delivery maintenance and upgrade services that are mainly technical support services performed by our engineers.
 Therefore, the arrangement has three performance obligations, the Solutions, maintenance and upgrades.
 Revenue allocated to the Solutions and upgrades, is recognized at a point in time only upon customer acceptance of the Solutions and upon delivery of the specified upgrade, respectively.
-Revenue allocated to maintenance is recognized over time because the customer simultaneously receives and consumes the benefits as the we perform throughout a fixed term.
+Revenue allocated to maintenance, and upgrades is recognized over time because the customer simultaneously receives and consumes the benefits as the we perform throughout a fixed term.
 Revenue allocated to maintenance, and upgrades during the periods presented was immaterial.